List of Goin' Bulilit cast members: Final cast

-Except for Dagul and Baby GIANT, the show's cast is composed exclusively of children, with an enforced age limit of twelve to thirteen years.
+Except for Dagul and Baby Giant, the show's cast is composed exclusively of children, with an enforced age limit of twelve to thirteen years.
 When cast members surpass this age limit, they "graduate" from the show.
 Before their departure, these graduating members are featured in a special farewell episode.
 In this episode, the current cast sings songs, and a video montage of the graduates' memorable moments is shown.
 Alumni of the show, along with the graduates, attend the episode to bid their goodbyes.

 Graduations and songs

 Each year (except 2005, 2010 and 2012) have their own "farewell song" played to the bulilits leaving the show.
 Memories of the graduating bulilits would play during the song (with the exception of the first graduation, which was played during their testimonials.
-From the second graduation and so on, alumnis of the show return to witness another former "bulilit" graduating the show.
+From the second graduation and so on, alumnis of the show return to witness another former "bulilit" graduating the show, which they are considered a “guest”.